surrealdb/surrealkv/README.md

 Key observations:
 - Load time scales roughly linearly with store size
-- Key and value size impact load time because each record's checksum is calculated based on their bytes, so an increase in size leads to an increase in time.
+- Key and value size impact load time because each record's checksum is calculated based on their bytes, so an increase in size leads to an increase in time to calculate the checksum.
 However, the insertion into the index only stores the value offset against the key, which does not significantly affect load time.

 #### Impact of Version Count